 The Company has a limited operating history upon which an evaluation of the Company, its current business and its prospects can be based.
-Further, its sole near-production mineral property, the Empire State Mines' #4 mine, has been on care and maintenance since 2008.
-If the Company is unable to generate significant revenues from the Empire State Mines' #4 mine, it will not be able to earn profits or continue operations.
-There can be no assurance that the Company will be successful in ever developing a commercially viable mine at the Empire State Mines' #4 mine or ever achieving profitable operations.
+Further, its sole production mineral property, ESM's #4 mine, has been on care and maintenance since 2008.
+If the Company is unable to generate significant revenues from ESM's #4 mine, it will not be able to earn profits or continue operations.
+There can be no assurance that the Company will be successful in ever developing a commercially viable mine at ESM's #4 mine or ever achieving profitable operations.
 The Company has a limited operating history from which its business and prospects can be evaluated, and forecasts of any potential growth of the business of the Company are difficult to evaluate.
-The Company's prospects must be considered in light of the risks, expenses and difficulties frequently encountered by single asset companies in the early stages of development, including under-capitalization, cash shortages, limitations with respect to personnel, financial and other resources, and lack of revenues.
+The Company's prospects must be considered in light of the risks, expenses and difficulties frequently encountered by single asset companies in the early stages of development, including undercapitalization, cash shortages, limitations with respect to personnel, financial and other resources, and lack of revenues.

-Dependence on the Empire State Mines' #4 mine
+Dependence on ESM's #4 mine

-The only material property interest the Company currently has is the Empire State Mines' #4 mine, and the only near-production mineral property the Company has is the Empire State Mines' #4 mine.
-Because the Empire State Mines' #4 mine has a limited life based on mineral resource estimates, once the Company recommences production at the Empire State Mines' #4 mine, the Company will be required to replace and expand its mineral resources and convert mineral resources into mineral reserves.
-In the absence of additional producing mineral projects, the Company will be solely dependent upon the Empire State Mines' #4 mine for its revenue and profits, if any, and the Company's ability to maintain or increase its annual production will be dependent in significant part on its ability to expand its mineral resource base at the Empire State Mines' #4 mine and increase throughput at its Empire State Mines' #4 mine mill above its initially targeted rate.
+The only material property interest the Company currently has is ESM's#4 mine, and the only mineral producing property the Company has is the ESM #4 mine.
+Because ESM's #4 mine has a limited life based on mineral resource estimates, now that the Company has re-commenced production at ESM's #4 mine, the Company will be required to replace and expand its mineral resources and convert mineral resources into mineral reserves.
+In the absence of additional producing mineral projects, the Company will be solely dependent upon ESM's #4 mine for its revenue and profits, if any, and the Company's ability to maintain or increase its annual production will be dependent in significant part on its ability to expand its mineral resource base at ESM's #4 mine and increase throughput at ESM's #4 mine mill above its initially targeted rate.